 Crochet is my favorite form of creative expression.
-The process of creating new crochet is as enjoyable for me as the finished result.
-I love its more traditional expressions of lacy beauty, and I love many less common looks that crochet can express (and perhaps hasn’t yet).
+The process of crocheting is as enjoyable for me as the finished result.
+I love its more traditional expressions of lacy beauty, and I love many less common looks that crochet can also do (and perhaps hasn’t yet).
 I simply love it all.

 This DesigningVashti website is a tribute to this lifelong passion, which has blessed me with many wonderful friends who share my love of crochet. — Vashti

 Crochet is a way to create many things (fancy intricate lace, thick strong cords, colorful blankets, clothing, toys, jewelry, etc) using:

 - Something with a hooked end (usually a stick with a smooth hook carved into one end or both, but can even be one’s finger!), and…